bytewizard42i/selectConnect_app_pro/README.md

 **Dear Judges,**

-Imagine a world where women can network safely at conferences, where professionals can share contact information without fear of spam, and where privacy meets accountability. **NoirCard** makes this vision reality through revolutionary blockchain technology that protects users while enabling meaningful connections.
+Imagine a world where women can safely network with others, connecting both professionally and socially at conferences, meetings,and other IRL gatherings.

+Professionals can share contact information freely without the fear of spam, or harassment.

+NoirCard is where privacy meets with accountability.

+**NoirCard** makes this vision reality through the revolutionary blockchain technology of Midnight https://docs.midnight.network that protects users while enabling meaningful connections.

 ## 🚨 The Problem We Solve